shervin31/Data-Visualization/README.md

 - scikit-learn

 ## 📌 Focus
-The emphasis of this course was not just on creating visuals, but on understanding how data is structured, cleaned, and transformed before visualization — and how design choices impact interpretation.
+The emphasis of this course was not just on creating visuals, but on understanding how data is structured, cleaned, and transformed before visualization, and how design choices impact interpretation.